 One of our regular go-to spots in the county of Caithness is the sprawling Dunnet Beach, which is also very close to a favourite puffin spotting site at Dunnet Head.
-There’s also the famous Dunnet Bay Distillery which sports Rock Rose Gin as its flagship spirit, but there’s also a spot which we only visited for the first time last month.
-Even after 2 years of living in Caithness there are some places we haven’t got round to visiting yet !
+There’s also the famous Dunnet Bay Distillery which sports Rock Rose Gin as its flagship spirit, but there’s also a spot which we only visited for the first time last month. there’s also a lovely woodland walk in Dunnet Forest.

-Dunnet Forest has a lovely walk set in deep woodland.
-It’s the UK’s most northerly community woodland and it’s set right on the route of the North Coast 500 – the other side of the road has access to Dunnet Beach, so you can easily fit in both beach and forest in one visit!
+Dunnet Forest is the UK mainland’s most northerly community woodland, and it’s set right on the route of the North Coast 500 – the other side of the road has access to Dunnet Beach, so you can easily fit in both beach and forest in one visit!

 The woodland has a myriad of paths suitable for walkers, mountain bikers and horse riders, as well as sculptures which are dotted around the final stages of the longer trail.
 This trail is way-marked with yellow arrows.